connected-little-boxes/box-doc/README.md

-# box-doc
+# Documentation for Connected Little Boxes

-Documentation for Connected Little Boxes
+These are the pre-release versions of the document.
+Feel free to give us comments and suggestions.